Parinari excelsa

 Parinari excelsa, the Guinea plum, is a species of large, evergreen tree in the family Chrysobalanaceae.
-It has a very wide distribution in tropical Africa and South America.
+It has a very wide distribution in tropical Africa and the Americas.
 This species grows to 50 m tall while the trunk is up to 1.5 m in diameter.

 Description

 Parinari excelsa is a large evergreen tree with a rounded or flattened crown, reaching a height of up to 50 m.
 The trunk is cylindrical, or slightly sinuous, usually branchless in its lower half, with large buttresses at the base.
 The bark is greyish, either rough with warty lenticels, or deeply fissured and peeling away in flakes.
 The twigs are golden-brown and slightly hairy.
 The leaves are alternate, simple and entire, with small stipules and short petioles.
 The leaf blades are leathery, ovate or oblong-elliptical, and measure up to 10 by 5 cm.
 They have rounded bases and tapering apexes; the upper sides are bare but the undersides are densely felted with brown or grey hairs.
 The inflorescence is a brownish, hairy panicle, about 12 cm long, growing at the tip of a shoot or in the axil of a leaf.
 The individual flowers are bisexual, with five pinkish petals, and are followed by drupes, some 6 by 4 cm, with fleshy pulp, which ripen to a yellowish or reddish-brown colour and contain large, hard stones.